This Month in the History of Astronomy - January

 astrophysicist who specialized in black holes.
 Exactly the

-opposite of his predecessor in "Newton's chair" at Cambridge,
+opposite of his predecessor at Cambridge, Fred Hoyle (see

 - Jan 10, 1936 - Robert W. Wilson, co-discoverer with

-Arno Penzias of the cosmic microwave (3 degree) background;
+Arno Penzias of the cosmic microwave (3°K) background;

 1978 Physics Nobel Laureate.